anuyts/menkar/README.md

 Menkar is (will be) a dependently typed programming language supporting the following features:

 * implicit arguments in the sense of Agda,
-* minion arguments - a feature analogous to Agda's [instance arguments](https://doi.org/10.1145/2034574.2034796) and Haskell's typeclasses.
+* instance arguments - a feature analogous to Agda's [instance arguments](https://doi.org/10.1145/2034574.2034796) and Haskell's typeclasses.
-A summoning is a user-defined open ad-hoc function mapping some object (typically a type) to another object (called the minion, typically a set of operations over the type) which takes the role of Agda's and Haskell's instance resolution.
-Minion arguments are arguments annotated with a summoning; there values need not be actively passed, as they can be summoned.
+A resolution is essentially a user-defined open ad-hoc function of type `(X : Uni d l) -> X` which takes the role of Agda's and Haskell's instance resolution.
+Instance arguments are arguments annotated with a resolution; their values need not be actively passed, as they can be resolved.
 * support for multimode modality systems with type/term differentiation,
 * support for context exponentiation (for working with [tiny](https://ncatlab.org/nlab/show/tiny+object) objects),
 * internal presheaf operators,